MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ::: moniker-end

 ## Next steps

+- For more information about TLS 1.0 from our Security Engineering team, see [Solving the TLS 1.0 Problem](/security/engineering/solving-tls1-problem).

 - For a complete listing of ports used, the direction of the communication, and if the ports can be configured, see [Configuring a Firewall for Operations Manager](plan-security-config-firewall.md).